Veris Residential: History

 In 1998, the company acquired $450 million worth of office properties, which boosted its holdings by 12%.
 It also bought properties in Washington, D.C. and Maryland and properties in the Southwest.

 In 2000, the company agreed to acquire Prentiss Properties for $976 million in stock, or $2.2 billion including assumed debt, but terminated the deal after failing to get investor approval, paying a $25 million termination fee.

 In 2006, the company acquired the Gale Company, a private real estate firm headquartered in New Jersey that owned 2.8 million-square-foot of office buildings.

 In 2012, the company acquired Roseland Partners, a property developer in New Jersey, for $134.6 million.
 It was developing the $120 million RiverTrace waterfront tower at Port Imperial, which was completed in October 2013.

 In 2013, the company sold 19 Skyline Drive for $17.5 million.

 In November 2014, Roseland opened Portside at East Pier in East Boston.
 The second phase, which includes 550 luxury residences and 70,000 square feet of retail space, opened in 2018.

 In June 2015, Mitchell E. Rudin became CEO and Michael J. DeMarco became the company's president and chief operating officer.

 In September 2015, the company moved its headquarters to Jersey City.

 In June 2020, MaryAnne Gilmartin was named chairperson.

 In March 2021, Mahbod Nia was named CEO of the company.

 In December 2021, the company changed its name to Veris Residential, Inc, reflecting a pivot from office to multifamily residential buildings.

 In October 2022, Kushner Companies offered to acquire the company for $4.3 billion.
 However, the offer was rejected.

 In April 2023, the company sold Harborside 1, 2, & 3 in Jersey City for $420 million.

 In February 2024, the company sold its final office property.

+In May 2026, a private equity consortium led by Affinius Capital and Vista Hill Partners acquired the company for an enterprise value of $3.4 billion.